 - The drawings calibration seemed to have a delta in areas when scaling in Bluebeam.

 - The overall level of detail was not easy to define by looking at the drawings.
 Section and details pages had to be studied extensively to understand where the materials changed in types and thickness.

 After completing the takeoff and understanding the quantities installed as of November 2020, we were able to start tracking productivity.
 Tracking sheets were issued to the foremen of each crew and they recorded what areas they worked in and how many bags (castable, gunite), square feet (board, insulation), or totals (brick, modules, tile) were installed daily.
 At the end of each day, the amounts of each were converted to the respective U.S. measurement weights (tons) and the installed quantities were recorded to track material productivity.

 Perseverance through the Pandemic

 Like most things in 2020, COVID-19 added challenges to this one-of-kind project.
-The extensive amount of manpower on site called for unprecedented safety procedures.
+The extensive workforce on site called for unprecedented safety procedures.
 Barton Malow brought an Industrial Hygienist on board to safeguard the well-being of everyone on site and to assist with mask requirements, entry procedures, and effective social distancing.

 Embracing Challenge for Growth